-Trees and sculptures come together to form one living art work in the Regiment of Trees.
-80 trees have been planted in a grid with stone soldiers taking the place of some of the trees.
-Regiment of Trees is planted to commemorate the day that Lord Kitchener came to Epsom Downs to inspect the troops with his French counterpart Alexandre Millerand.
+Most people who visit the Centenary Wood come to see the Regiment of Trees.
+Stone soldiers carved by Patrick Walls stand in a grid of 80 trees.
+Some wear full uniform and carry rifles.
+All are soldiers.
+On the day that Lord Kitchener came to Epsom Downs to inspect the troops there were not enough uniforms and guns to go round.
 Rather unfortunately the snow was a foot deep on on the appointed day.
 Soldiers had got up at 4am and marched without breakfast to be in position on time.
-Delayed by the snow Kitchener didn’t arrive until 11am when some of the soldiers had passed out with hunger.
-The soldiers are carved from Hill House Edge Sandstone by Patrick Walls and are stunning.
-I look forward to seeing the trees grow and seasons change.
+Kitchener didn’t arrive until 11am, by which time some of the soldiers had passed out with hunger.
+Patrick Walls has carved the stone statues from Hill House Edge Sandstone.

 The Battle of Verdun was the longest battle of World War One, it started on 21 February 1916 and rumbled on for 300 days.
 800,000 men lost their lives.
 At the beginning of the conflict the Verdun area was carpeted with oak and chestnut forests that were largely obliterated.
 Some soldiers bought home acorns and planted them at home.
 The Woodland Trust has tracked down those Verdun Oaks, collected the acorns and planted the descendants to create a new wood of Verdun Oaks.

 It’s not all woodland trees in the centenary wood: a selection of apple, pear, cherry and plum trees have been planted in the Sainsbury’s Community Orchard.
 Volunteers will help tend the trees spreading the knowledge of pruning and fruit tree care.
 I particularly love the rather fine insect hotel.